Cookie Notice

 COVID-19 Vaccines: Questions and Answers

-In a remarkable feat of science, multiple vaccine candidates against coronavirus disease 2019 (COVID-19, otherwise known as the SARS-CoV-2 virus) have been developed, tested and released under what is known as an Emergency Use Authorization (EUA) by the Food and Drug Administration (FDA).
-This incredibly important development in the fight against COVID-19 began less than 10 months since the World Health Organization (WHO) declared COVID-19 a worldwide pandemic on March 11, 2020.
-Indeed, several of these have now obtained full approval by the FDA – a vaccine known as Comirnaty for use in people 12 years and older, and Spikevax for those 18 years and older.
+Multiple vaccines against coronavirus disease 2019 (COVID-19, otherwise known as the SARS-CoV-2 virus) had originally been developed, tested and released under what is known as an Emergency Use Authorization (EUA) by the Food and Drug Administration (FDA) in the fight against COVID-19.
+This incredibly important development began less than 10 months after the World Health Organization (WHO) declared COVID-19 a worldwide pandemic on March 11, 2020, and within two years likely saved tens of millions of lives globally.
+Those vaccines that remain on the market in the United States are now fully FDA-approved and all prior EUA’s have been revoked.

-Both mRNA vaccines make the body form an immune response in a similar fashion.
-A small portion of viral protein is encoded on the mRNA and delivered to the body with instructions in how to make proteins found in the virus.
+The mRNA vaccines by Pfizer/BioNTech and Moderna make the body form an immune response in a similar fashion.
+A small portion of viral protein is encoded on the mRNA and delivered to the body with instructions on how to make proteins found in the virus.
 Cells make this protein and display it on their surface.
 The immune system then makes antibodies to this protein because it is recognized as foreign.
 That way, if the immune system encounters the COVID-19 virus in the future, the pre-made antibodies and other immune pathways will defend the body from infection.
-The DNA-based vaccine uses a viral vector to get the genetic material into the cell.
-Again, the body starts to recognize foreign protein that has been produced and presented on the cell surface and forms an immune response.
-Protein subunit vaccines use the traditional method of introducing foreign protein directly into the body, allowing for an immune response.
+Protein subunit vaccines such as the Novavax vaccine use the traditional method of introducing foreign protein directly into the body, allowing for an immune response.

-Understandably, many questions come to light surrounding the release of these vaccines.
+Understandably, many questions come to light surrounding the mechanisms of these vaccines.

-Studies of all vaccines have shown an efficacy in adults from 66% in the single-dose vaccine to greater than 90% of the multiple-dose vaccines in a diverse population of more than 110,000 participants.
-These trials were placebo controlled, meaning that some patients received the active vaccine, while others received the placebo.
-It was clearly shown that the patients receiving the active vaccine were much less likely to become infected by COVID-19.
+Studies of these vaccines have shown significant efficacy in preventing emergency room visits, hospitalizations and deaths.
+It has been clearly shown that the patients receiving the active vaccines were much less likely to become infected by COVID-19.
 Of the small number of patients that did become infected, they were far less likely to get severe infection or to be hospitalized.
-Booster doses appear to provide even greater protection against COVID-19, including the recent Omicron variant, as protective antibody levels appear to decrease over time.

-Side effects of the vaccines included pain and redness at the site of the injection in the arm, and sometimes systemic symptoms like fever, chills, fatigue or a headache that may last a few days.
+The most common side effects of the vaccines included pain and redness at the site of the injection in the arm, and sometimes systemic symptoms like fever, chills, fatigue or a headache that lasted a few days.

 Do the vaccines contain live virus?

 The vaccines do not contain any live virus, so you cannot get COVID-19 from the vaccine.
-And even though the vaccines use the concept of either mRNA or DNA so that our cells make the ‘spike-protein’, this genetic material does not enter the nucleus of the cells and does not incorporate itself into our own genes.
+And even though the vaccines use the concept of mRNA so that our cells make the ‘spike-protein’, this genetic material does not enter the nucleus of the cells and does not incorporate itself into our own genes or change our DNA.
 After making the protein, the new genetic material is destroyed.

 I know or think I may have already had COVID-19.
 Should I still receive the vaccine?

 People who have already had COVID-19 or suspect they may have been infected should still get the vaccine.
-It is not known how long the immunity of natural infection lasts, so the vaccine should help in further reducing the risk of reinfection.
+It is not fully known how long the immunity of natural infection lasts, so the vaccine should help in further reducing the risk of reinfection.
 It is recommended that people are asymptomatic and finish their isolation before receiving the vaccine.
-If they receive monoclonal antibodies to treat their COVID-19 infection, they should wait 90 days before being vaccinated.

 I have an immunodeficiency.
 Can I still receive the vaccine?

 The current mRNA vaccines do not contain live virus, so there is no risk of infection.
 If you have a primary or secondary immunodeficiency, or are taking medications to suppress the immune system, they simply may not work as well.
-The single-dose DNA vaccine is delivered in the form of a non-replicating adenovirus vector.
-Again, there is no live COVID-19 virus in this vaccine.
+As the Novavax vaccine contains only recombinant protein nanoparticles there is no live COVID-19 virus in this vaccine.

 I have allergies.
 Can I still receive the vaccine?

-Patient with allergies to food, latex, insect stings or inhalant allergens are not thought to be at increased risk of an allergy to this vaccine.
+Patient with allergies to food, latex, insect stings or inhalant allergens are not thought to be at increased risk of an allergy to these vaccines.

-Evidence of vaccine safety in pregnant or lactating women has been growing.
-The CDC now recommends vaccination for all people 12 years and older, including people who are pregnant, breastfeeding, trying to get pregnant now or might become pregnant in the future.
+Evidence of vaccine safety in pregnant or lactating women has been well documented.
+The American College of Obstetricians and Gynecologists recommend vaccination for all people who are pregnant, breastfeeding, trying to get pregnant now or might become pregnant in the future.
 MothertoBaby, a research partner of the AAAAI, has more information on the vaccine in pregnant and lactating women at mothertobaby.org.

 COVID-19 VACCINES: QUICK SUMMARY